mariohernandez/mariohernandezio/src/blog/vitejs.md

 ### *.libraries.yml

 The recommended method for adding CSS and JS to components or a theme in Drupal is by using [Drupal libraries](https://www.drupal.org/docs/develop/creating-modules/adding-assets-css-js-to-a-drupal-module-via-librariesyml){target=_blank rel-noopener}.
-In our project we would create a library for each component.
+In our project we would create a library for each component in which we will include any CSS or JS the component needs.
 In addition, we need to create a **global** library which includes all the global and utilities styles.
-Here are some examples of libraries we can add:
+Here are examples of libraries we can add in **storybook.libraries.yml**.

 {% raw %}